AngeloDSML/Home_Valuation_Part_2/README.md

 ### **Intro to Machine Learning for Residential Appraisers, Part 2**
 &nbsp;

-***“Every company has big data in its future, and every company will eventually be in the data business.”*** - Thomas H. Davenport
+In Part 1 **[Intro to Machine Learning for Residential Appraisers, Part 1](https://github.com/AngeloDSML/Home_Valuation_Part_1)**, we covered data collection, data wrangling/cleaning, visualizations, and data modeling.
+Then we ran predictions using two regression techniques, Linear Regression and Decision Tree Regression.
 &nbsp;
-In Part 1 **[Intro to Machine Learning for Residential Appraisers]**(https://github.com/AngeloDSML/Home_Valuation_Part_1) we covered data collection, data wrangling/cleaning, visualizations, and data modeling.
-Then we ran predictions using two regression techniques, Linear Regression and Decision Tree Regression.

 Since we already covered the data pre-processing steps in Part 1, we will not cover those steps again in Part 2.
-Instead, we will jump right to data modeling and predictions, but this time we will work with Extreme Gradient Boosting (XGBoost) and Random Forest.
+Instead, we will jump right into data modeling and predictions, but this time we will work with **Extreme Gradient Boosting (XGBoost)** and **Random Forest**.

-[Here](https://github.com/AngeloDSML/Home_Valuation_Part_2/edit/main/README.md) is a quick tutorial to show how to explore a homes sales dataset and run a couple of simple Machine Learning Models for Home Valuations.
+[Here](https://github.com/AngeloDSML/Home_Valuation_Part_2/edit/main/README.md) is the link to the notebook.

 ### Quick Tutorial - Machine Learning Models for Residential Appraisers, Part 2 (Extreme Gradient Boosting and Random Forest)